Texas-Sized Vanilla Sheet Cake with Cream Cheese Frosting

 - Spread the cake batter into the prepared sheet pan.
 Smooth it out into an even layer with your rubber spatula.
 Bake the cake for 21-25 minutes stopping at the 12 minutes mark and rotating the pan.
 The cake is done when a toothpick inserted in the center comes out clean.
 Mine took exactly 22 minutes.
 Allow the cake to cool completely before frosting.
 See notes.

 - Spread the frosting all over the cooled cake.
 Top with sanding sugar and fresh berries if desired.
-Cake will last covered in the refrigerator for up to 5 days.
+The cake will last covered in the refrigerator for up to 5 days.

 - If you don't have salted butter, unsalted butter may be used.
 Be sure to add 1/2 teaspoon of salt to the flour mixture if you're using unsalted butter.